HermannBiner/Simulator/README.md

-The Simulator allows to study dynamical systems like growth models, billiard, coupled pendulums, iterations in the complex plane.
+The Simulator allows to study dynamical systems like growth models, billiard, coupled pendulums, iterations in the complex plane, celestial mechanics.

 The mathematics behind is documented in German and English.
 See "Dynamische Systeme" or "Dynamic Systems"